Consortium Implementing Partner

 In 1991, Ms. Lilian Schnog took on the responsibility for an animal shelter AHPPA (or Refugio) with a few small cages, a leaky surgical room, and more than 100 cats and dogs in residence.
 At the time, Costa Rica’s approach to animal overpopulation was to poison the animals in the streets.
-Dogs and cats “lucky” enough to have a home was seen as working animals.
+Dogs and cats “lucky” enough to have a home were mainly seen as working animals.
 Some believed that a hungry cat would catch more mice and a chained dog would be a better watchdog.
 Many were fed leftovers but, if there were none, the animals remained hungry.
-When the animals were no longer useful or wanted by their owners, they would be thrown out on the street.
+When the animals were no longer valuable or wanted by their owners, they would be thrown out on the street.
 Since many of the abandoned animals were females, the overpopulation of stray animals was a significant problem.

 Ms. Schnog first had to convince officials to take stray dogs and cats to the Refugio (rather than simply killing them) where they could be sterilized and potentially adopted into homes and then set about building Refugio’s infrastructure and impact.

 AHPPA has been sterilizing thousands of companion animals every year and the adoption of animals from the shelter is now commonplace.
 As the health and status of the animals in the neighborhood of the shelter has improved, an outreach program was established to provide no/low cost spay/neuter and other veterinary services in rural communities outside the central valley and down towards the coasts.
-AHPPA has been reporting annual numbers of animals sterilized and adopted for the last fifteen years.
-In addition, there have been two surveys of human-dog interaction conducted in 2003 and 2011 by the World Society for the Protection of Animals (now World Animal Protection) that document significant changes in dog management in Costa Rica.